CROSS-Net: Region-Agnostic Taxi-Demand Prediction Using Feature Disentanglement: Evaluation

 \subsection{Evaluation Metrics}

 To assess our proposed method's performance, we calculate the prediction "accuracy" accounting for one-class error.
-A prediction is considered correct if the absolute error between predicted and actual taxi demand is less than two.
+A prediction is considered correct if the absolute error between the predicted and actual taxi demand is less than two.
 This aligns with real-world taxi dispatching systems where estimating demand within a certain margin of error is acceptable\cite{miao2017data, miao2015robust}.
 We evaluate the region-agnostic approach by measuring the "accuracy" of the taxi demand prediction model in an unseen region.
 We employ a leave-one-city-out strategy for evaluating the models in both our dataset and the open dataset.
-The system parameters are as follows, learning rate is $10^{-4}$, batch size is 64, max epoch number is 50, hidden channel of $z$ and $z_r$ is 32, hexagon cell edge is 1.4 km, and the time interval is 30 minutes.